dodecaphonic/dodecaphonic.github.io/_posts/2022-02-02-confident-ruby-in-the-presence-of-nil.markdown

 end
 ```

-## Is it actually better?
+## Is it better?

-As programmers, we're always trying to find a good balance between terseness and readability.
+As programmers, we're always trying to find a good balance between conciseness and readability.
 It's easy to go too far, and each individual cares about different things.
 Knowing that, it would be foolish to be assertive about any technique.

-In my book, both `&.` and custom combinators give us tools to end up with code that is more confident and expressive, unmarred by the fear of `nil`.
-They're great steps in the direction of robustness.
+In my book, both `&.` and custom combinators give us tools to end up more confident and expressive code, unmarred by the fear of `nil`.
+They're significant steps in the direction of robustness.
 And even if it's true that neither will kill every `NoMethodError`, they'll go a long way.

 [andand]: https://github.com/raganwald/andand
 [drymonadsmaybe]: https://dry-rb.org/gems/dry-monads/1.0/